You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 Standard Chartered Trading

-Standard Chartered has a trading platform which allows you to purchase stocks on the LSE.
+Standard Chartered has a trading platform that allows you to purchase stocks and ETFs listed on the LSE, such as IWDA.

 Here’s what you need to know about this platform: